 It is vital for their success for young sailors to be in the class that best fits their size and skills.

 Safety is always our highest priority.
 For this reason, we cannot allow children to sail in classes for which they are not adequately prepared.
 Our instructors base their recommendations for placement on a number of factors, and while occasionally exceptions are made (usually due to growth spurts over the school year) we ask that you register for the class that was recommended to you.

-The wind generally. gets stronger throughout the day, making the afternoon class appropriate only for those older students and ones with a good amount of experience.
+The wind generally gets stronger throughout the day, making the afternoon classes appropriate only for those older students and ones with a good amount of experience.

 Children new to sailing always start in a Mercury sailboat pictured below.